Beinsezii/BSZGW/README.md

 Making the creation of GTK applications so simple, you'll think "wow, I just took a hour and a half python course on YouTube and am very underqualified for what I am trying to do, but now I can at least hide my crazy spaghetti code behind some fancy buttons that I don't understand at any fundamental level. this is amazing"

 ### Current Status
-Features usable with low expectations.
-Breaking changes basically every relatively important commit.
+Features usable with mild expectations.
+Breaking changes will be frequent but marked in semver.

 ## Description
 Provides replacements for common GTK widgets intended to make dialog and